-Divers re-enter cave in Thailand to search for 13 cut off by floods
+Divers searching Thai cave for 12 boys cut off by floods for three days

 -

-Divers re-enter cave in Thailand to search for 13 cut off by floods
+Divers searching Thai cave for 12 boys cut off by floods for three days

-About a dozen navy divers have re-entered a partly flooded cave in Thailand as they joined rescuers searching for 12 boys and their football coach who have been missing for three days in the sprawling caverns.
+Divers have re-entered a partly flooded cave in Thailand as they joined rescuers searching for 12 boys and their football coach who have been missing for three days in the sprawling caverns.

-Divers have been seeking a way forward through the chambers of the Tham Luang Nang Non cave complex, but flooding has hindered their progress.
+The dozen navy divers have been seeking a way forward through the chambers of the Tham Luang Nang Non cave complex, but flooding has hindered their progress.

 The authorities have also been seeking alternative ways in, using helicopters and search parties on foot to find holes that might exist in the ceilings of other parts of the cave.